Judicial (2 to 6 or 12 units)

 Students may work as staffers to legislators or legislative committees, the Governor's legislative staff or with one of Sacramento's many lobbying organizations.

-Pre-requisite: Elections and Political Campaigns 240 - may be waived with permission
+Pre-requisite: Elections and Political Campaigns 240, or Legislative Process 257, or Statutory Interpretation and Legislative Process 257B - may be waived with permission

 Public Interest (2 to 6 units)